Tesla Solar Review: Guide to Costs, Services & More (2022)

 “We installed Tesla panels two years ago: a 12-panel 3.8 kW system.
 The installation went seamlessly and the panels save us around 30% of our electric bills.
 We haven’t had any problems since installing the panels.
 Highly recommended” – Vladimir via Yelp

-Negative Tesla Solar reviews typically mention Tesla’s spotty customer service and failure to follow up if something goes wrong after installation (after payment).
+Negative Tesla solar reviews typically mention Tesla’s spotty customer service and failure to follow up if something goes wrong after installation (after payment).
+What concerns us most about recommending Tesla as an installer is the consistency of its negative reviews across platforms like the Better Business Bureau.
 Here are a few examples:

 “If I could give less than 1 star I would.
 Tesla solar has the worst customer service of any company I have ever dealt with.
 If you are reading these reviews because you are considering using Tesla: run, don’t walk, in the other direction.
 What is amazing is that they are still in business.” – Diane via Yelp